Aste21/Date-Reader/README.md

 # Date-Reader
-Program reading dates of 4 different formats from a file, and writing them into another file.
+Program reading dates of 4 different formats from a file, and writing them into another file in one format.